wvanderwey/ROP/Get-started.md

 You can use `/example/mappedReads_chr22.csv` to create pie chart.
 The  pie chart corresponding to `/example/mappedReads_chr22.csv` is presented bellow:

 ![Genomic profile of toy .bam file](https://sergheimangul.files.wordpress.com/2016/05/gprofile.png?w=1280)

+Read more about Genomic Profile of RNA-Seq [here](https://github.com/smangul1/rop/wiki/ROP-output-details)